Indre-V/animation-quiz/README.md

 ### Header

 This webpage has a header consistent across all screen sizes.
-It contains Intstructions and Feddback sections on the right. both can be open at the same time.
-The close buttons and send buttons as the same styles as all the other buttons on the page.
+It contains Intstructions and Feddback sections on the right.
+They both can be open at the same time.
+The close buttons and send buttons are the same styles as all the other buttons on the page.
+The headings are blue color so they blend in well and do not distract the quiz players.

 ![Header large screen](docs/header-full-screen.png)

-#### Intructions
+#### Instructions

 When clicked on instructions, a window opens with a close button on the bottom.
 This functionality is the same accross all devices.
-Instructions are written in plain English and displayed in aa list style view.
+Instructions are written in plain English and displayed in a list style view.

 <details><summary><b>Instructions View</b></summary>